 When it comes to self-defense for girls, it’s important to consider various options and choose the one that best suits their needs and abilities.
 Some popular options include Krav Maga, Brazilian Jiu-Jitsu, and Muay Thai, all of which focus on practical and effective techniques for self-defense.

-It’s important for girls to find a self-defense method that they feel comfortable with and can easily incorporate into their daily routines.
+Girls need to find a self-defense method that they feel comfortable with and can easily incorporate into their daily routines.
 It’s also recommended to seek professional training and practice regularly to build confidence and skill in self-defense.

 What is the best Martial Art for self-defense?